ccorcos/mac-setup/README.md

 - iPhoto
 - iMovie

+Also manually install [Import.io](http://import.io) so you can make web parser API's.

 Open up System Preferences and setup some basic preferences and you Mail accounts.

 ## Automated Stuff